ahmedh-mw/padv24b/docker/_github_docker.readme.md

 In CI environemnts, MATLAB batch licensing token is the recommended way to license your MATLAB containers.
 MATLAB batch licensing token tool is already installed inside your Docker image but you need to supply the license token secret through the container environemnt variables.
 We recommend saving the token secret into your GitHub repository secrets section under project settings as 'MLM_LICENSE_TOKEN_SECRET' secret.

 At the generated pipeline, make sure to uncomment the container configuration section and HOME environment variable under build_files job, you also need to do the same for generic-job.yml at Generic-Job definition.

+> **_NOTE:_** GitHub Actions runner set container HOME environment variable to /github/home.
+That is why it is important to set HOME environment variable at the pipeline files.

 At repository variables section under the project settings, you need to set IMAGE_TAG variable and to review RUNNER_LABEL, and SUPPORT_PACKAGE_ROOT variables.
 This image tag will be used for all the pipeline jobs.